 What You Actually Get in an Everest Base Camp Trek Package

 Most people are accompanied by a guide throughout the trek.
-They handle the navigation, keep an eye on the group’s pace, and step in when conditions or altitude start to affect progress.
+They handle the navigation, keep an eye on the group’s speed, and step in when conditions or altitude start to affect progress.
 On many trips, there is also a porter, which means you are not carrying your main backpack every day on the trail.

 Along the route, overnight stays are in tea houses run by local families.
 These places are very simple.
 Rooms are usually basic, and shared bathrooms are common in most villages.
 Comfort reduces noticeably as you move higher into the mountains.